 How do you get rid of clogged pores?

-Those won’t truly get to the root of your problem and will only tear your skin and make things worse.
-Use a chemical exfoliator instead.
+Mechanical exfoliation won’t get to the root of your problem, and will only tear your skin and make the problem worse.

 How can I permanently shrink my pores?

 Unfortunately, you can’t permanently shrink your pores.
 How many you have and the size of your pores is largely genetic and based on how your glands are made.

 What you can do is make them look smaller with regular exfoliation and following a good skincare routine.

 With the availability of facial brushes and pore strips, you might think a special device is needed to unclog your pores, but that’s not the case.